Colourful tropical fruits at a Costa Rica market

 Gnarly green-white fruit with a fermented, pungent smell.
 Medicinal reputation outweighs its flavour.
 Widely used as juice in health-focused communities.
 An acquired taste — but a genuine Costa Rican curiosity worth trying once.

-On Kevin's 13-hectare farm in Puriscal, mangoes, papayas, avocados, oranges, bananas, guavas, and cas grow wild and are picked the morning of your stay.
+On Costa Planner's 13-hectare farm in the Puriscal region, mangoes, papayas, avocados, oranges, bananas, guavas, and cas grow wild and are picked the morning of your stay.
 No plastic wrap.
 No refrigeration.
 Just fruit the way it's supposed to taste.

 Stay at the Farm →